-Spinach Lentil Fritters – Deliciously crispy fritters made with lentils and spinach, and served with a side of lemon-sour cream sauce, you’re going to love how tasty this recipe is!
+Spinach Lentil Fritters are a deliciously crispy fritter appetizer recipe.
+Made with lentils and spinach, and served with a side of lemon-sour cream sauce, you’re going to love how tasty this recipe is!

 A.K.A. bites of protein-veggie heaven!